 Implementation Program Progress/Effectiveness Applicability in the 2023-2031 Housing Element Program HO-1.4.1: In order to increase public input and support of the City's housing programs, the City shall encourage the participation of groups interested in housing in the annual Planning Commission review of the Housing Element.
 This will occur through public notice and normal contact and solicitation of participation with local agencies and interest groups.
 Timing: At annual review Responsibility: Planning Commission Funding: General Fund Progress: City staff report on the Housing Element progress is made on an annual basis to the Planning Commission.
 Effectiveness: City staff report on the Housing Element progress on an annual basis to the Planning Commission; this includes an update on the land inventory.
-The City gets very few development requests annually and has received limited input from local housing agencies or interest groups. • • Program HO-1.5.1: Subject to availability of funding, the City shall work with developers of housing located outside existing sewer and/or water service areas, or in areas where existing systems are at or near capacity, to develop or improve essential utility systems to facilitate housing development.
+The City gets very few development requests annually and has received limited input from local housing agencies or interest groups.
+Program HO-1.5.1: Subject to availability of funding, the City shall work with developers of housing located outside existing sewer and/or water service areas, or in areas where existing systems are at or near capacity, to develop or improve essential utility systems to facilitate housing development.
 City assistance may involve direct participation in improvements or cooperation in the formation of assessment districts or other means of financing necessary improvements.
 Timing: As opportunities are recognized.
 Responsibility: City Manager Funding: To be determined.
 Progress: The City is continuing to explore opportunities to improve infrastructure to facilitate housing.
 The City issued an RFP to assist with annexing two areas into the City, which will evaluate infrastructure capacity and needs.
-Effectiveness: The Roseburg property is outside the City's existing service areas, and the City is currently exploring potential funding vehicles, e.g., enhanced infrastructure financing district (EIFD), to provide financial assistance with the infrastructure costs associated with developing this property. , · Program HO-1.5.2 : The City shall continue to develop and implement plans to expand domestic water and sewage collection and treatment systems such that planned development over the General Plan 20-year timeframe can be accommodated. , Removed from the 2023-2031 Housing Element because the Program's scope is broader and
+Effectiveness: The Roseburg property is outside the City's existing service areas, and the City is currently exploring potential funding vehicles, e.g., enhanced infrastructure financing district (EIFD), to provide financial assistance with the infrastructure costs associated with developing this property.
+Program HO-1.5.2 : The City shall continue to develop and implement plans to expand domestic water and sewage collection and treatment systems such that planned development over the General Plan 20-year timeframe can be accommodated.
+Progress: The City's wastewater infrastructure needs are determined through the City's Master Sewer Plan, the Sewer System Capacity Evaluation, and the Housing Element because the